DETAILED ACTION

 (a)(1) the claimed invention was patented, described in a printed publication, or in public use, on sale, or otherwise available to the public before the effective filing date of the claimed invention.

-In re claim 1, Gore, in figures 1-2, discloses a magnetic resonance imaging (MRI) device, comprising: a superconducting main field coil assembly inside a vacuum vessel of a cryogenic assembly, the vacuum vessel (15) defining a cylindric patient bore (18) in which a homogeneity volume of a main field created by the superconducting main field coil assembly is located, wherein the superconducting main field coil assembly includes multiple superconducting coils including at least two main superconducting coils (3,6) located in opposing longitudinal end regions of the cryogenic assembly; and a cylindrical gradient coil assembly having at least one transversal gradient coil (21) and being located inside the cylindric patient bore, the at least one transversal gradient coil being configured to generate a gradient field perpendicular to a longitudinal direction of the patient bore (the gradient field extends in all directions due to the gradient coil having a cylindrical shape), wherein conductors of the at least one transversal gradient coil of the gradient coil assembly only extend in a longitudinal conductor region between the two longitudinal end regions (as shown in figure 1).
+In re claim 1, Gore, in figures 1-2, discloses a magnetic resonance imaging (MRI) device, comprising: a superconducting main field coil assembly inside a vacuum vessel of a cryogenic assembly, the vacuum vessel (15) defining a cylindric patient bore (18) in which a homogeneity volume of a main field created by the superconducting main field coil assembly is located, wherein the superconducting main field coil assembly includes multiple superconducting coils including at least two main superconducting coils (2-3,5-6) located in opposing longitudinal end regions of the cryogenic assembly; and a cylindrical gradient coil assembly without an active shielding layer (there is no active shielding layer disclosed), the cylindrical gradient coil assembly having at least one transversal gradient coil (21) and being located inside the cylindric patient bore, the at least one transversal gradient coil being configured to generate a gradient field perpendicular to a longitudinal direction of the patient bore (the gradient field extends in all directions due to the gradient coil having a cylindrical shape), wherein conductors of the at least one transversal gradient coil of the gradient coil assembly only extend in a longitudinal conductor region between the two longitudinal end regions (as shown in figure 1).

-In re claims 3 and 9, Gore, in figures 1-2, discloses that the conductors of the at least one transversal gradient coil comprise windings around a central turning point in a longitudinal-circumferential plane (inherent to the shown winding), the windings including main conductor segments located on a first longitudinal side of the main turning point towards the homogeneity volume and return conductor segments on a second longitudinal side of the main turning point away from the homogeneity volume (this is inherent to a cylindrical coil in the same way as shown by the applicant), wherein a density of return conductor segments is at least 90% of a density of the main conductor segments in the longitudinal direction (since the number of return segments and the main segments is approximately equal, the density is also more than 90% and is approximately 100%).
+In re claims 3 and 9, Gore, in figures 1-2, discloses that the conductors of the at least one transversal gradient coil comprise windings around a central turning point in a longitudinal-circumferential plane (inherent to the shown winding), the windings including main conductor segments located on a first longitudinal side of the main turning point towards the homogeneity volume and return conductor segments on a second longitudinal side of the main turning point away from the homogeneity volume (this is inherent to a cylindrical coil in the same way as shown by the applicant), wherein a conductor density of the return conductor segments is at least 90% of a conductor density of the main conductor segments in the longitudinal direction (since the number of return segments and the main segments is approximately equal, the density is also more than 90% and is approximately 100%; this is inherent to a coil that is wound around a central turning point as shown in the figures, to create a uniform field).

-In re claim 4 and 10, Gore, in figures 1-2, discloses that a longitudinal extension of an arrangement of the return conductor segments is at least equal to or less than a longitudinal extension of an arrangement of the main conductor segments (as shown in figure 1, and in the same way as disclosed by the applicant).
+In re claim 4 and 10, Gore, in figures 1-2, discloses that a longitudinal extension of an arrangement of the return conductor segments is equal to or less than a longitudinal extension of an arrangement of the main conductor segments (the extension is approximately equal, as shown in figure 1, and in the same way as disclosed by the applicant).

-In re claim 11, Gore, in figures 1-2, discloses a magnetic resonance imaging (MRI) device, comprising: a superconducting main field coil assembly surrounding a patient bore (18) in which a homogeneity volume of a main field created by the superconducting main field coil assembly is located, the superconducting main field coil assembly including at least two main superconducting coils (3,6) located in opposing longitudinal end regions; and a gradient coil assembly having at least one transversal gradient coil (21) and being located inside the patient bore, the at least one transversal gradient coil being configured to generate a gradient field perpendicular to a longitudinal direction of the patient bore, wherein conductors of the at least one transversal gradient coil extend only in a region between the two longitudinal end regions (as shown in figure 1).
+In re claim 11, Gore, in figures 1-2, discloses a magnetic resonance imaging (MRI) device, comprising: a superconducting main field coil assembly surrounding a patient bore (18) in which a homogeneity volume of a main field created by the superconducting main field coil assembly is located, the superconducting main field coil assembly including at least two main superconducting coils (2-3,5-6) located in opposing longitudinal end regions; and a gradient coil assembly without an active shielding layer (there is no active shielding layer disclosed), the gradient coil assembly having at least one transversal gradient coil (21) and being located inside the patient bore, the at least one transversal gradient coil being configured to generate a gradient field perpendicular to a longitudinal direction of the patient bore, wherein conductors of the at least one transversal gradient coil extend only in a region between the two longitudinal end regions (as shown in figure 1).

-In re claims 13-14, Gore, in figures 1-2, discloses that the conductors of the at least one transversal gradient coil comprise windings around a central turning point in a longitudinal-circumferential plane (inherent to the shown winding), the windings including main conductor segments located on a first longitudinal side of the main turning point towards the homogeneity volume and return conductor segments on a second longitudinal side of the main turning point away from the homogeneity volume (this is inherent to a cylindrical coil in the same way as shown by the applicant), wherein a density of return conductor segments is at least 90% of a density of the main conductor segments in the longitudinal direction (since the number of return segments and the main segments is approximately equal, the density is also more than 90% and is approximately 100%).
+In re claims 13-14, Gore, in figures 1-2, discloses that the conductors of the at least one transversal gradient coil comprise windings around a central turning point in a longitudinal-circumferential plane (inherent to the shown winding), the windings including main conductor segments located on a first longitudinal side of the main turning point towards the homogeneity volume and return conductor segments on a second longitudinal side of the main turning point away from the homogeneity volume (this is inherent to a cylindrical coil in the same way as shown by the applicant), wherein a conductor density of the return conductor segments is at least 90% of a conductor density of the main conductor segments in the longitudinal direction (since the number of return segments and the main segments is approximately equal, the density is also more than 90% and is approximately 100%; this is inherent to a coil that is wound around a central turning point as shown in the figures, to create a uniform field).

 Claim Rejections - 35 USC § 103